centreon/centreon-plugins/docs/en/user/guide.rst

 The problem can be:

-* A prerequisite cpan module is missing.
-You need to install it
+* A prerequisite CPAN module is missing.
+You need to install it.
-* The cpan module cannot be loaded because of its path.
-Perl modules must be installed on some specific paths
+* The CPAN module cannot be loaded because of its path.
+Perl modules must be installed on some specific paths.

 I can't see help messages
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-"centreon-plugins" files must unix format (no windows carriage returns).
+"centreon-plugins" files must Unix format (no Windows carriage returns).
 You can change it with the following command:
 ::

   $ find . -name "*.p[ml]" -type f -exec dos2unix \{\} \;